-The new study estimates that by 2030, greenhouse gas emissions could be cut by 87 to 94 percent per mile with autonomous taxis.
-Even if we're all driving hybrid cars by then, researchers estimate that the switch could still reduce emissions dramatically.
+In the study, researchers estimate that by 2030, greenhouse gas emissions could be cut by 87 to 94 percent per mile with autonomous taxis.
+Even if we’re all driving hybrid cars by then, researchers estimate that the switch could still reduce emissions dramatically.

 Lead author Jeffery Greenblatt, a staff scientist at Lawrence Berkeley National Laboratory in California, said in a press release: